Cheatha17/1701QCA-Assessment/replicationproject/replication.md

 ![Image](gardencitygame.jpg)

-This project is related to mine because the owners of the centre explain that it is a revitalise that customers willbe excited to see and be apart of.
+This project is related to mine because the owners of the centre explainds that it is "a revitalise" that customers will be excited to see and be apart of.
 I see that in my project as well.
 While it still appears to be a rough prototype replication, it concept of it does "spruce" things up from a ordinary guitar as this is more of an electronic instrument.
 Even better, it's home made.

 ### Related project 6 ###
 (Atheletic Forest)